 In 2012 Lekka & Healy published a research paper, funded by the HSE, called ‘A review of the literature on effective leadership behaviours for safety’.
-The research analysed journal (quantitative & qualitative studies) papers, policy research and incidents over a 10-year period in order to review theories of safety leadership and identify a framework for describing the key elements of safety leadership.
-Among the key message emanating from the research were for leaders to be ‘coaching-orientated’, to ‘articulate a clear vision for safety’, ‘show concern for the welfare of employees ‘, ‘encouragement of two-way safety communications’ and ‘the ‘bottom up’ communication of safety concerns’.
+The research analysed journal (quantitative & qualitative studies) papers, policy research and incidents over a 10-year period in order to review theories of safety leadership and identify a framework for describing the key elements.
+Among the key message emanating from the research were for safety leaders to be ‘coaching-orientated’, to ‘articulate a clear vision for safety’, ‘show concern for the welfare of employees ‘, ‘encouragement of two-way safety communications’ and ‘the ‘bottom up’ communication of safety concerns’.
 The review also emphasised that these ‘transformational’ behaviours should be performed in conjunction with more ‘transactional’ ones such as ‘communicating and setting clear goals and standards for safety’ and ‘monitoring and recognising positive safety behaviours’.
 The review also highlighted that ‘trust in management is an important determinant of safety’ and that ‘consistent safety messages need to be demonstrated at all management levels’.
-Overall, the review painted a picture of a leader who was proactive, emotionally intelligent leader who is a skilled communicator and able to build a healthy collaborative work environment.
+Overall, the review painted a picture of a safety leader who was proactive, emotionally intelligent, a skilled communicator and able to build a healthy and collaborative safety culture.

 The current focus

 All these behaviours and competencies are still extremely important for safety leaders today but in recent years there has been more emphasis and detail on the way these behaviours are achieved and the type of environment/culture that should be aimed for.
 Two areas that have been given significantly more focus have been ‘servant leadership’ and ‘psychological safety’.